How to Contribute?

 What kinds of resources are hosted on Nexus?

-Any content (original or external) that can help make the practice of ML more connected, accessible, efficient, and reproducible is welcome on the Nexus platform!
+Any content (original or external) that can help make the practice of ML/AI more connected, accessible, efficient, and reproducible is welcome on the Nexus platform!
 This includes, but is not limited to…

-🧠 Educational materials: Explore a library of educational materials (workshops, guides, books, videos, etc.) covering a wide range of ML-related topics, tools, and workflows, from foundational concepts to advanced techniques.
-These materials offer clear explanations, practical examples, and actionable insights to help you navigate the complexities of ML with confidence.
+• 🧠 Educational materials: Explore a library of educational materials (workshops, books, videos, etc.) covering a wide range of ML-related topics, tools, and workflows, from foundational concepts to advanced techniques.

-🛠 Models, code, and more: Learn about popular pretrained & foundation models, useful scripts, and datasets that you can leverage for your next ML project.
-Learn about their features, how to use them effectively, and see examples of them in action.
+• 🛠 Models, code, and more: Learn about popular models, tools, and datasets that you can leverage for your next ML project.

-🧬 Applications & stories: Discover a curated collection of blogs, papers, and talks which dive into real-world ML applications and lessons learned by practitioners.
-This section also includes exploratory data analysis (EDA) case studies, which demonstrate the technical and domain knowledge needed to explore data from various fields.
+• 🧬 Applications & stories: Discover a curated collection of blogs, papers, and talks which dive into real-world ML applications and lessons learned by practitioners.

 Need inspiration for a good topic to post about?